FAQ: I wish I'd thought to ask...

 What is the MasterWorks Chorale concert season?

 Our season begins with open rehearsals, starting the first Tuesday after Labor Day.
-No audition is necessary; just a simple group exercise for vocal placement.
+No audition is necessary; just a simple exercise for vocal placement.
 Singers have a few weeks to decide whether to become members by paying the annual membership dues.
 From September through May, we learn music for a series of concerts held during late fall, winter, and spring.
 We rehearse weekly, and usually add a Saturday morning session before each concert.
 Our season concludes in mid-May with our Annual Gala, a fundraising dinner-concert event.

 Is there a cost to join?